NexPort-Solutions/premier-responder-documentation/NAERG Guide Book.md

-Finally, operator activity within the ERG window, including a time stamp for each action, is recoded in the Events section of the [case report](Case%20Reports.htm).
-Additionally, a narrative message to a CAD system that occurs upon selection of a material, guide or placard can be configured on the [SOP/ERG Narrative configuration screen](SOP-ERG%20Narrative%20Settings.htm) within the Administrator application.
+Finally, operator activity within the ERG window, including a time stamp for each action, is recoded in the Events section of the [case report](Case Reports.md).
+Additionally, a narrative message to a CAD system that occurs upon selection of a material, guide or placard can be configured on the [SOP/ERG Narrative configuration screen](SOP-ERG Narrative Settings.md) within the Administrator application.